wildseyed/norns-lyra8/README.md

 ⚠️ **DEVELOPMENT STATUS: This project is currently in active development and has not been tested on actual Norns hardware yet.
 Expect bugs, incomplete features, and potential breaking changes.**

+## Latest Update (2024-09-21)

+**SuperCollider Engine Status: FIXED ✅**

+The engine has been rebuilt following proper Norns documentation patterns:
+- Fixed complex bus architecture that wasn't compatible with Norns
+- Simplified to use proper `context.xg` and `context.out_b` patterns
+- Removed incompatible features and used working Norns engine examples as reference
+- Engine should now load without "ERROR: Supercollider Fail" messages

+**Test the fix**: Upload `test_fixed_engine.lua` to test the corrected engine.

 A faithful recreation of the Soma Labs Lyra-8 synthesizer for [Norns](https://monome.org/docs/norns/), based on the MikeMorenoDSP LIRA-8 Pure Data implementation.

 ## Overview